As I normally rave about RPI-CLONE – I thought I’d share the dirty laundry this time.

 ** Update Jan 13 2019

-It is looking increasingly likely that the issues I was having were power supply related and one bad SD card.
+It seems pretty obvious in hind-sight that the issues I was having below were power supply related and one bad SD card.
 I’ve just finished my 7th successful backup-clone since removing the intermediate battery pack to the Pi and shortening the USB lead.
 I neglected to note that I’d recently added an Amazon Echo generation 2 DOT into the mix.
 It is possible that is relevant.
 Good timing as I’ve just moved to Blynk local server and cracked ESP8266 host names on Windows and I do NOT want to lose that.

 ** end of update